mhdominguez/SVF/README.md

 # SVF

 This repository contains the Statistical Vector Flow (SVF) framework and the tissue propagation software proposed in the article *In toto imaging and reconstruction of post-implantation mouse development at the single-cell level*.
+It has been updated for facile use running from the terminal, for use with complex path names, and there are minor bugs fixes.

 ## Description of the repository
 Folders: